RITUait/SelfSovereignIdentity/uport/uportWhitepaperSummary.md

+# Whitepaper Summary

-UPORT: A PLATFORM FOR SELF-SOVEREIGN IDENTITY
+##UPORT: A PLATFORM FOR SELF-SOVEREIGN IDENTITY
-DRAFT VERSION (2017-02-21)
-Dr. Christian Lundk
-vist, Rouv
-en H
-eck, Joel Torstensson, Z
-ac Mitton, M
-ichae
-l Se
-na
-INTRODUCTION
-History
+##INTRODUCTION
+####History
-There are many problems wi
-th the current state of identity systems.
-Digital identity is fragmented and siloed between various servi ce providers, prohibiting a holistic view, and delivering poor user experience necessitating repetitive regi strations and logins with usernames and passwords.
+There are many problems with the current state of identity systems.
+Digital identity is fragmented and siloed between various servi ce providers, prohibiting a holistic view, and delivering poor user experience necessitating repetitive registrations and logins with usernames and passwords.
 This results in insecure systems where people use th e same password for m any of their sites.
 The centralized servers of identity